mwender/myndyou-extras/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Extras for the SFG Medicare website.
+Extras for the MyndYou website.

 == Description ==

-This plugin provides extra functionality for the SFG Medicare website.
+This plugin provides extra functionality for the MyndYou website.

-=== Webinar Registration Link Shortcode ===
+=== Team Members CPT Shortcode ===

-Add `[webinar_registration_link]` to any event post to link to the Webinar Registration page with the event date/time matching the event where you added the shortcode.
+Add `[team_members]` to list the Team Member CPT.

 ```
 /**
- * Returns a link to the webinar registration page.
+ * Displays the Team Member CPT.
  *
  * @param      array  $atts {
+ *   @type  string  $type     Filter the Team Members by the `staff_type` taxonomy.
- *   @type  string  $registration_link URL to the webinar registration page.
-Defaults to /webinar-registration/.
+ *   @type  string  $template Specify the template for displaying the Team Members.
+ *   @type  int     $cols     Number of columns for the display.
  * }
  *
- * @return     string  The webinar link.
+ * @return     string  HTML for a Team Member listing.
  */
 ```